Shooting erupts at East Bend Safeway: Three people killed, including suspect, police confirm - KTVZ

 Shooting erupts at East Bend Safeway: Three people killed, including suspect, police confirm

 BEND, Ore.
-(KTVZ) – Someone wielding an assault-style rifle opened fire in the parking lot of a northeast Bend shopping center Sunday evening and soon entered a Safeway store, firing numerous more shots.
-Three people were killed at the store, including the suspect, police confirmed.
+(KTVZ) – Someone wielding an assault-style rifle opened fire in the parking lot of a northeast Bend shopping center Sunday evening and soon entered a Safeway store, firing numerous more shots as terrified shoppers ran for the exits.
+Three people were killed in the store, including the suspect, police confirmed.

 Officers and medics rushed to the Forum Shopping Center just after 7 p.m. after numerous reports of gunshots and one or more victims and/or suspects.

-Note: (Update: Police plan news conference; Safeway shopper tells of terrifying moments getting kids out of store)